Aura Mayari: Career

-de Leon discovered drag in Chicago.
-He began performing at Play in Nashville, Tennessee.
+de Leon discovered drag in Chicago while playing the role of Angel in Rent (musical).
+He moved to Nashville, Tennessee and began performing at Play full time in 2021.

 In 2023, de Leon competed as Aura Mayari on the fifteenth season of RuPaul's Drag Race.
 She won the girl group challenge and placed eleventh overall.
 Aura Mayari was eliminated on the seventh episode after placing in the bottom two in an acting challenge, then losing a lip-sync battle against Jax to "Sweetest Pie" (2022) by Dua Lipa and Megan Thee Stallion.
 Aura Mayari later admitted she had forgotten the lyrics to the song and mouthed gibberish.
 She also said "lack of sleep and the construction of her runway 'limited' her performance", according to Gay Times.

 Queerty's Cameron Scheetz called her time on the show "memorable" and said "she served up some fierce dance moves, sickening runway fashion, and enough 'boy Aura' photos to earn the (self-proclaimed) moniker of the 'horniest queen of the season'".
 The website also described her as "the world’s premier Filipino-American frat bro turned drag sorority sis".

-Joey Nolfi of Entertainment Weekly described her as "the trade" of the season.
+In 2024, she released a single called "Dungeon" and in December 2025, she was announced to be cast in the musical Here Lies Love as Imeldific in Los Angeles, California at the Mark Taper Forum.

+In April 2026, Mayari was announced to be competing in the eleventh season of RuPaul's Drag Race All Stars in the second bracket.
+Her season 15 castmate Salina EsTitties is also competing in the same bracket.